Iron in brief

 - Iron-rich foods are often recommended to be consumed with vitamin C-rich foods.
 This is to increase our body's ability to absorb iron from foods.

-- The iron recommendation of 1.8 times higher for those following a plant-based lifestyle is achievable, as long as efforts are made to reduce absorption interference, and iron-rich foods are consumed with vitamin C-rich foods.
+- Meeting iron recommendations is achievable with balanced food choices, as long as efforts are made to reduce absorption interference, and iron-rich foods are consumed with vitamin C-rich foods.

-- Inadequate iron intake can increase the risk of iron deficiency anemia, which is the low number of red blood cells caused by insufficient iron levels in the body.
+- Not getting enough iron can increase the risk of iron deficiency anemia, which is the low number of red blood cells caused by not enough iron in the body.

-- Iron supplementation is often only recommended to resolve iron deficiency short-term.
-Long-term maintenance of iron levels in the body is best achieved with consistent consumption of iron-rich foods with vitamin C-rich foods.
+- Iron supplementation is often only recommended to resolve iron deficiency in the short term.
+Long-term maintenance of iron levels in the body is generally best achieved with consistent consumption of a variety of iron-rich foods alongside vitamin C-rich foods.